rng70/Complete-Competitive-Programming-Guide/README.md

 ---

 1. You may wonder that why I'm keeping books on GitHub instead of drive because it's easy to maintain

 2. I have just put my all collections in one place and I have collected all the documents from online so as I have found them on online so I strongly believe that they are shareable.
 So I think no copyright issue will arise to do a simple collections sharing.

-2. If you have a collection to then please share or send a pull request to help others.
+3. If you have a collection to then please share or send a pull request to help others.

-3. **some quality issue**
+4. ### Some Quality Issue

     May be some resources are not too much good to read but well enough to read I think.
 May be it is the issue of file compression.
 So happy reading.